coldfumonkeh/GoogleAnalytics/README.md

 					approval_prompt	=	'force'
 				) />

-Full details on the values within the **init()** method can be found in the documentation section [Forming the URL](https://developers.google.com/accounts/docs/OAuth2WebServer)
+Full details on the values within the **init()** method can be found in the documentation section "[Forming the URL](https://developers.google.com/accounts/docs/OAuth2WebServer)"

 Logging In
 ----------